RyanHecht/TodoistGoogleCalendarSync/README.md

 ## Usage
+_Note: this was mostly intended for personal use, so this usage documentation is DEFINITELY not complete.
+If you want some help setting this up, feel free to reach out to me_

 In  `secrets.yml`, fill in the `todoist` field with the API key for your Todoist account.
 Then, fill in the `calendarId` field with the ID of the Google Calendar you wish to sync events with